huangc/TRegGA/0RECORD-XA7QTL.md

 ```

-#### Xa7QTL was mapped to a genetic interval of 200-kb between SSR marker RM20576 and STS marker MY4 [2]
+#### Xa7QTL was mapped to a genetic interval of 200-kb between SSR marker RM20576 and STS marker MY4 on rice japonica [2]
 * RM20576
   * Forward: 5’-CTGTTGCTAGCTTACACGAATTGCIRGSP-1.0: 24 bp from chr06:27,890,361..27,890,384
   * Reverse: 5’-CCGGTAGTACGTCAGCTACTATGCIRGSP-1.0: 24 bp from chr06:27,890,627..27,890,650